markmoxon/elite-a-source-code-bbc-micro/README.md

 * The version produced by the source disc (which was never released)

-By default the build process builds the released version, but you can build the other release as follows.
+By default the build process builds the released version, but you can build a specified release using the `release=` build parameter.

+### Building the released version

+You can add `release=released` to produce the `elite-a-released.ssd` file that contains the released version, though that's the default value so it isn't necessary.

 ### Building the source disc release